 Reports that use conversions to measure your campaign performance use attributed conversions, meaning that the final number has been adjusted by your Prospecting attribution window.

 This is set at 30 days for both view-through and click-through conversions.

-The conversion rate on your dashboard tells you what proportion of users reached (with your Prospecting ad) ended up converting.
+The conversion rate tells you what proportion of users reached (with your Prospecting ad) ended up converting.
 But how close did everyone else get?
 Your Conversion Funnel report looks at your traffic over the past 30 days and breaks it down for you.

-3. Engaged visitors: How many new visitors ended up demonstrating strong engagement with your website by viewing three pages or more?
+Engaged visitors: How many new visitors ended up demonstrating strong engagement with your website by viewing three or more pages

-4. Conversions: Ultimately, how many conversions occurred?
-Total conversions is the sum of attributed view-through (VTC) and click-through (CTC) conversions.
+Conversions: Ultimately, how many conversions occurred: Total conversions is the sum of attributed view-through (VTC) and click-through (CTC) conversions.

 As traffic moves through the funnel we report on the advanced rate, which is the percentage of the previous group that made it to the next stage.
 The end conversion rate (percentage) describes the number of conversions that you got out of the initial pool of unique users reached.

 This graph shows you how many conversions occurred each day over the past 30 days.

 This graph shows you the average cost of each conversion that your Prospecting campaign drove.